sulyi/BiD-The-Gutter-Syndicate/Calvus-"The Moth"-Grieg/Calvus-The_Moth-Grieg.md

 - Add a foldable crane or a retractable conveyor belt to Cinder Belle

-- Make Cinder Belle submersible (long term project?)
+- Make Cinder Belle submersible (multistep project)

-- Invisibility cloak by infusing it with arcane supplements
+- Invisibility cloak by infusing it with arcane supplements (invention)

 ## Vice